 Now having made a bit of a botched mess of the first border I tackled, I was slightly underwhelmed with the results.
 The second attempt was much more successful, having gone back to the instruction leaflet and read it properly.
 Using the wheel to guide the trimmer whilst keeping an eye on the white cutting indicators produces great results – neat, crisp grassy edges in minutes.

-The Flymo Contour Cordless XT is a handy tool to keep in the shed, great for light trimming duties and for tackling overgrown pathways where a mower might struggle.
+The Flymo Contour Cordless XT is a handy tool to keep in the shed, great for light trimming duties and for tackling narrow overgrown pathways where an electric mower might struggle.
 Being cordless, it’s also handy for carting down the allotment to indulge in a spot of grassy TLC.
 It will struggle on bigger brush-cutting duties, but take it for a spin around a shaggy border and you’ll be rewarded with neat, professional-looking lines.

 Model: Contour Cordless XT